The usufruct in Thailand

 Usufruct vs. Section 1469 CCC

 A usufruct does not provide protection against Section 1469 Civil and Commercial Code if the foreigner is legally married to the landowner.
-The fact that the usufruct is publicly registered at the land office does not protect the husband from a termination by his wife.
+The fact that the usufruct is publicly registered at the land office does not protect the husband from termination by his wife.
 The law does not distinguish between Thai, foreign and mixed couples.

 - Section 1469 CCC: “Any agreement concluded between husband and wife during a marriage may be avoided by either of them at any time during the marriage or within one year from the day of dissolution of marriage; provided that the rights of third persons acting in good faith are not affected thereby.”

 It is wishful thinking to argue that this section of the law is not applicable because the usufruct is registered at the land office.
 There is no such rule that the section is only applicable to non-registered rights and obligations.
 The clear wording of the law does not give any legroom for the interpretation that real rights are excluded from the applicability of Section 1469 CCC.

-The last half sentence of Section 1469 CCC does not restrict the area of applicability between the parties of a usufruct (or any other contract).
+The last half-sentence of Section 1469 CCC does not restrict the area of applicability between the parties of a usufruct (or any other contract).
 It just protects third parties’ good faith, not the rights of the parties under the usufruct.
 Whether such good faith must be directed to the fact that the parties are married or in other aspects, is another question.
-The line of argument that any registration results in publication and, therefore, effects third parties and, therefore, a usufruct can’t be canceled, is as full of holes as a Swiss cheese and as open as a bank vault.
+The line of argument that any registration results in publication and, therefore, affects third parties and, therefore, a usufruct can’t be canceled, is as full of holes as a slice of Swiss cheese and as open as a bank vault.

 “In Thailand, the marriage is the game-over for a usufruct.”
 Or in other words: “Your usufruct is not safe before your Thai wife passes away.”